opensorcerer20/quizapp/README.md

 ## Possible future dev

--   [ ] reorder deck list
--   [ ] make new deck from existing deck
+-   [ ] new feature release: quiz and timing
--   [ ] menu when clicking on deck for modes: review, quiz, etc
     -   [ ] quiz mode: all answers from deck randomized, 4 choices given per question
         -   [ ] add quiz screen i.e. questions with multiple answers
             -   [ ] duplicate review screen
             -   [ ] default route to new quiz screen
             -   [ ] get 2 answers from "original" bag
             -   [ ] show question
             -   [ ] show answers
             -   [ ] on answer pick, show right answer
             -   [ ] next/reset/remix same
             -   [ ] previous?
             -   [ ] WHEN DONE, route list to review

         -   [ ] select review or quiz for deck
             -   [ ] how?
+-   [ ] new feature release: audio mode
+        - [ ] possible problem connecting to bluetooth

+-   [ ] reorder deck list
+-   [ ] make new deck from existing deck
+-   [ ] menu when clicking on deck for modes: review, quiz, etc

 -   [ ] audio mode (for drivers): question is asked, 5 second pause, answer given
-    - [ ] possible problem connecting to bluetooth

 -   [ ] custom card themes
 -   [ ] different settings for modes
 -   [ ] text box for inputting questions on the fly